-- Victor Meldrew's pained cry of "I don't believe it!" in One Foot in the Grave was extremely popular with the audience but the writers and the actor who played Meldrew, David Renwick, where sick of it and so its use was toned down.
-Not completely abandoned however as it did still pop up in later episode.
+- Victor Meldrew's pained cry of "I don't believe it!" in One Foot in the Grave was extremely popular with the audience but the writers and the actor who played Meldrew, Richard Wilson, were sick of it and so its use was toned down.
+Not completely abandoned, however, as it did still pop up in later episodes.

 - On Sesame Street, Mr. Snuffleupagus used to always say "Oh, dear" in a worried voice.
 Big Bird even lampshaded it once; when Snuffy went missing in one episode and BB called the police (an Anything Muppet) to take a report, part of his description was that he said "Oh dear" a lot.

-- The Second Doctor in Doctor Who had "I would like a hat like that" as a catchphrase for the first two or three stories.
+- The Second Doctor had "I would like a hat like that" as a catchphrase for the first two or three stories.
 Then they dropped it.

-- "I am already in my pajamas," was Professor Farnsworth's catchphrase for the first two episodes of Futurama.
+- "I am already in my pajamas," was Professor Farnsworth's catchphrase for the first two episodes of the series.
 It was never said again.

-- Back before Stewie Griffin's Character Development in Family Guy, he would frequently shout: "Victory is mine!"
+- Back before Stewie Griffin's Character Development, he would frequently shout: "Victory is mine!"

-- South Park's "Oh, my God!
+- "Oh, my God!
 They killed Kenny!" used to happen Once an Episode, but was dropped after Kenny died (semi)permanently, and is now used only on occasion.

 - Sergeant Yates kept exclaiming "Jesus Christ Monkeyballs!" in his debut episode, but never in his subsequent appearances.

 - "I want cheesy poofs!" and "I'm not fat, I'm big-boned!" were popular catchphrases for Cartman in the early seasons but haven't been used in years.

 - Stan's "Dude, this is pretty fucked up right here" and Cartman's "Respect my Authoritah", only being used for rare variations or throwbacks in later episodes.